Johns Hopkins / Carey

 The Class Profile

-JHU Carey gives its applicants the choice of applying in one of three admissions rounds, which usually take place in November, January and April.
-The application requirements for JHU Carey include completing the school’s application forms and submitting essays, a résumé, one letter of recommendation, and unofficial college and graduate transcripts.
+Carey gives its applicants the choice of applying in one of three admissions rounds, which usually take place in November, January and April.
+The application requirements for Carey include completing the school’s application forms and submitting essays, a résumé, one letter of recommendation, and unofficial college and graduate transcripts.
 Applicants must also report their GMAT/GRE and, when applicable, TOEFL/IELTS scores.
-Interviews are required for admission, and JHU Carey holds interviews by invitation only.
+Interviews are required for admission, and Carey holds interviews by invitation only.

 - Two Essays